darylnak/SEE-Lab/README.md

 # EEG Analysis
-This project aims to identify seizures in EEG readings using the "Physionet" database collected by the Children's Hospital of Boston.
+This project aims to identify seizures in EEGs using the "Physionet" database collected by the Children's Hospital of Boston.

 ## Status